It’s no secret that customer engagement is critical to the success of your family entertainment center.

 An alternative to “Small Business Bingo” would be the “Small Business Trail.”

-Have customers take a picture of themselves inside of each business as proof of visiting!
+Have customers take a picture of themselves inside each business as proof of visiting!

-Let’s hop to Facebook.
+Let’s hop on Facebook.
 Being a go-to place for giveaways and raffles, it's great for motivating customer engagement.

 To create a chain effect from your Facebook post that’ll benefit the entire community of local businesses, ask that each of the businesses you tagged offer up the same raffle.